frissyn/valorant.py/docs/objects.md

 #### ContentList

+*ContentList is a subclass of the base `list` class in Python.
+Besides these listed methods, anything you can do with a list you can do with a ContentList as well.*

 |Method                     |Description                                                                  |
 |:--------------------------|:----------------------------------------------------------------------------|
 |`get(name, default=None)`  |Gets a DTO in the list by `name` attribute.
 Returns `default` if not found.  |